GoThereGit/EvaHan/README.md

 ## Baselines

-As a baseline, we will provide the scores obtained on test set using SikuRoBERTa-BiLSTM-CRF (Conditional Random Fields) training on train set without additional resources.
+As a baseline, we will provide the scores obtained on test set using SikuRoBERTa-BiLSTM-CRF training on train set without additional resources.